sharkwouter/steamos-installer/README.md

 - steam-scene.com for awarding the top prize in their SteamOS modding contest to Ye Olde SteamOSe
 - Valve Software for their kind donation of a Steam Controller prototype
 - Collabora Ltd for their kind donation of 2 x 500GB hard disks for testing
+- Wouter Wijsman (Shark) for his help with ongoing maintenance.